 Policies & Procedures

 The following is a summary of policies and procedures stated in the Student Handbook related to sexual assault.
-Please see pgs.
-48-51 of the Student Handbook for the complete explanation.
+Please see the Student Handbook for the complete explanation.

 - Definition: Please see our Definition of Sexual Assault section of the website.